 Most head-on collisions happen when a driver becomes distracted, looses control of the vehicle or is otherwise impaired.
-Some of the most common causes of these types of accidents are:
+The most common causes of head-on accidents involve:

 - Driving under the influence.
-Alcohol or drug impairment are often involved in head-on collisions.
+Alcohol or drug impairment often result in head-on collisions.
 (DUI Accidents see here)

 - Fatigued driving.
 Falling asleep at the wheel or driving while fatigued cause up to 20% of all serious accidents every year, including head-on collisions.
 (For information on driver fatigue look here)

 - Reckless driving.
 Drivers who try to pass vehicles by swerving over into oncoming traffic or are speeding and loose control of their vehicle can cause head-on collisions.
 (For information on Reckless Driving look here.)